 Section 2.
 Election Process

 Members who have been within the program for 1 year and are in good academic standing are allowed to submit an application to the President for a leadership position.
-Applications for all leadership positions must be submitted by March 1st of each year.
-The applications will be reviewed and applicants will be notified by the annual meeting.
+The applications will be reviewed, and applicants will be notified by the annual meeting.
 The President may appoint the member to the new leadership position as he or she sees fit.
 If needed, the President may hold a private meeting for voting by the executive board to appoint the new leadership applicant.

 Section 3.
 Regional Branch Officers